by Jaymee Delaney, MD

 Did You Know?

-Obesity and hypertension (high blood pressure) is intimately connected.
+Obesity and hypertension (high blood pressure) are intimately connected.
 There are 58 to 65 million adults who have hypertension in the United States (1,2).
 Hypertension is the most common reason for office visits of non-pregnant adults to their physicians and for the use of prescription drugs (3), and people with obesity are more likely to have hypertension (5).

 The percentage of people with obesity in the United States is increasing and in a survey from 1999 to 2000, the percentage of people with obesity in the United States was 33.5 percent (4).
 Other medical issues that are associated with obesity include reduced life expectancy, coronary heart disease, diabetes mellitus, gallstones, osteoarthritis, abnormal cholesterol (blood lipids), stroke, sleep apnea, cancer (colon and prostate in men; uterine and gallbladder cancer in women).